jaantollander/masters-thesis/content/20_background.md

 ---

 ## High-performance computing
-- *What is and why do we need high-performance computing?*
-- *What are the defining characteristics of high-performance computing (HPC)?*
-- *How does HPC related to computer clusters?*
-- Good references are needed in this section

----

 Fundamentally, we can think about *computing* as applying *rules* on a string of symbols to transform it for some goal-oriented task such as solving a mathematical problem.
 At each *unit of time*, we apply the rules onto the string in a way defined by the chosen *model of computation*.
 For example, first applicable rule at a time or multiple rules at once.